viamrobotics/docs/docs/components/base/_index.md

 ### Micro-RDK

-If you are using the micro-RDK, navigate to [micro-RDK Base](/micro-rdk/base/) for supported model information.
+If you are using the micro-RDK, navigate to [Micro-RDK Base](/micro-rdk/base/) for supported model information.

 ## Control your base with Viam's client SDK libraries